QUESTDB: a database of highly-accurate excitation energies for the electronic structure community: Concluding remarks

 Paraphrasing Thiel's conclusions \cite{Schreiber_2008}, we hope that not only the QUEST database will be used for further benchmarking and testing, but that other research groups will also improve it, providing not only corrections (inevitable in such a large data set), but more importantly extensions with both improved estimates for some compounds and states, or new molecules.
 In this framework, we provide in the {\SupInf} a file with all our benchmark data.

-Regarding future improvements and extensions, we would like to mention that although our present goal is to produce chemically accurate vertical excitation energies, we are currently devoting great efforts to obtain highly-accurate excited-state properties \cite{Hodecker_2019,Eriksen_2020b} such as dipoles and oscillator strengths for molecules of small and medium sizes \cite{Chrayteh_2021,Sarkar_2021}, so as to complete previous efforts aiming at determining accurate excited-state geometries \cite{Budzak_2017,Jacquemin_2018}.
-Reference ground-state properties (such as correlation energies and atomization energies) are also being currently produced \cite{Scemama_2020,Loos_2020e}.
-Besides this, because computing 500 (or so) excitation energies can be a costly exercise even with cheap computational methods, we are planning on developing a ``diet set'' (\ie, a much smaller set of excitation energies which can reproduce key results of the full QUEST database, including ranking of approximations) following the philosophy of the ``diet GMTKN55'' set proposed recently by Gould \cite{Gould_2018b}.
+Regarding future improvements and extensions, we would like to mention that although our present goal is to produce chemically accurate vertical excitation energies, we are currently devoting great efforts to obtain highly-accurate excited-state properties \cite{Hodecker_2019,Eriksen_2020b} such as dipoles and oscillator strengths for molecules of small and medium sizes \cite{Chrayteh_2021,Sarkar_2021}, so as to complete previous efforts aiming at determining accurate excited-state geometries \cite{Budzak_2017,Jacquemin_2018}. \alert{In this context, methods for which one has access to analytic nuclear gradients [\eg, ADC(2), CC2, and EOM-CCSD] and frequencies [\eg, TD-DFT] have an indisputable edge.} Reference ground-state properties (such as correlation energies and atomization energies) are also being currently produced \cite{Scemama_2020,Loos_2020e}. \alert{Additional reference energies for charge-transfer excited states \cite{Schwabe_2017,Kozma_2020} and transition metal compounds \cite{Zhao_2006,Williams_2020} would be a valuable addition to the present database.} Besides this, because computing 500 (or so) excitation energies can be a costly exercise even with cheap computational methods, we are planning on developing a ``diet set'' (\ie, a much smaller set of excitation energies which can reproduce key results of the full QUEST database, including ranking of approximations) following the philosophy of the ``diet GMTKN55'' set proposed recently by Gould \cite{Gould_2018b}.
 We hope to report on this in the near future.